theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

 Whether `private`, `protected`, or `public`, the accessibility level should be explicitly declared.

+### Object invariants

-Object invariants should be carefully documented.
+Object invariants should be documented.

-Consider checking object invariants after construction and after each mutator.
+Consider checking object invariants at construction and after each mutator.

+Example.
+In this class the object invariant is checked a precondition to the constructor.
+Since the class has no mutators, there is no need to check the invariant in any other place.

 ~~~~typescript
     /** A Selection indicates ...